Embark Vet: The Best DNA Testing Kit for Dogs?

 When I recently had the chance to find out Weston and Fira’s DNA, I jumped at it!
 Embark is a kit that tests for over 210 genetic health conditions and over 350 breeds, even wolf.

-Being a french bulldog owner, I thought how perfect this is especially if you’re curious what kind of genetic future your dog could have.
+Being a French Bulldog owner, I thought how helpful this is especially if you’re curious what kind of genetic future your dog could have.
 If your dog is predisposed to a health risk, you and your vet could tackle it sooner than later.
-(The custom test results can also be sent to your vet.)
+The custom test results can also be sent to your vet.

 What breed is my dog?

 Although we already know what breed Weston + Fira are since they were from a breeder, this is such a cool feature for all the mixed mutts out there.
-How cool to know what characteristics your pup could have because of their breed etc. It’s always tricky finding the right breeder, so I could see this helping considerably for future dog owners.
+How cool to know what characteristics your dog could have because of their breed.
+It’s always tricky finding the right breeder, so I could see this helping considerably for future dog owners.

-With the growing popularity of french bulldogs, this would be great for breeders or even pup parents to know if their dog is mixed with anything else and check for health issues.
+With the growing popularity of French Bulldogs, this would be great for breeders or even pup parents to know if their dog is mixed with anything else and check for health issues.